 Culture greatly influences patients' belief systems and values related to health and lifestyle.
-Culturally sensitive diabetes education programs are effective in reducing $A{\rm lc}$, total and low-density lipoprotein (LDL) cholesterol, and microalbumin [125].

-Culturally competent care is defined as "effective individualized care that demonstrates respect for the dignity, personal rights, preferences, beliefs, and practices of the person receiving care, while acknowledging the biases of the caregiver and preventing these biases from interfering with the care provided" [130].
+Culturally sensitive diabetes education programs are effective in reducing A{1c} , total and low-density lipoprotein (LDL) cholesterol, and microalbumin [121].
+Culturally competent care is defined as "effective individualized care that demonstrates respect for the dignity, personal rights, preferences, beliefs, and practices of the person receiving care, while acknowledging the biases of the caregiver and preventing these biases from interfering with the care provided" [126].

 Cultural competency involves practicing cultural humility, which consists of recognizing the differences and limitations of one's own culture when working with people of other cultures.
 Practicing cultural humility requires striving to overcome cultural biases and the barriers they may present.
 Cultural humility reduces the likelihood of authoritative communication from the healthcare provider.
-Even if education and experience have given one a good understanding of another culture, cultural humility means not assuming to know what it is like to be born of and live that culture every day [131].
+Even if education and experience have given one a good understanding of another culture, cultural humility means not assuming to know what it is like to be born of and live that culture every day [127].
 Perhaps more than any other construct, culture influences a person's food choices, exercise preferences, and eating behavior.
 Cultural dietary preferences, meal preparation practices, and the symbolism of food represent important aspects of an individualized plan of care.
-When discussing diet, consider the food preferences of the patient's cultural group, and keep in mind that contact with the mainstream culture may have influenced these preferences [132].
-Also keep in mind that each cultural group is large and diverse.
-Creating an intervention for Latin Americans/Hispanics or African Americans may be differentially effective for the group's specific subpopulations [133].
+When discussing diet, consider the food preferences of the patient's cultural group, and keep in mind that contact with the mainstream culture may have influenced these preferences [128].
+Also keep in mind that each cultural group is large and diverse; there is no single common diet for each group.
+Creating an intervention for Latin Americans/Hispanics or African Americans may be differentially effective for the group's specific subpopulations [129].

 Oldways is a nonprofit organization dedicated to helping people eat healthy, plant-based diets that maintain traditional preferences and practices.
-This group provides several multicultural food pyramids and science-based information about traditional diets online at https://oldwayspt.org [134].
+This group provides several multicultural food pyramids and science-based information about traditional diets online at https://oldwayspt.org [130].